-API stands for "application programming interface", i.e. a system that enables communication between two or more applications.
+API stands for "application programming interface", i.e. a system that allows communication between two or more applications.

 With the entry into force of RD 553/2020 on Waste Shipment, it is mandatory to use the most recent versions of E3L.
-The most modern is 3.4 and is the one used in Teixo.
-This allows us to offer an updated tool, aligned with the technical requirements of the different electronic platforms.
+The most modern is 3.4.

 In the same way that a NIF is associated with a company, the NIMA is associated with a center.
 A site is defined as one or more facilities subject to different authorizations or registrations, located on the same site and whose owner is the same natural or legal person.

 The NIMA is made up of ten digits: the first two correspond to the INE code of the province and the remaining eight are numbers assigned by the Autonomous Community.
 This number is assigned according to three factors:

 - Holder of the authorization of the facility or center.
 Identified by its NIF.